hkust-nlp/dart-math/README.md

-You can also add the `--gen_only` option to only generate responses without evaluation and use the [`EvaluatorMathBatch`](https://hkust-nlp.github.io/dart-math/eval.html#evaluatormathbatch) to evaluate the generations by yourself.
+You can also add the `--gen_only` option to only generate responses without evaluation and use the [`EvaluatorMathBatch`](https://hkust-nlp.github.io/dart-math/eval.html#evaluatormathbatch) to grade the generations by yourself.
+Please check the [grading script](pipeline/grade.py) for example.

 ### 🗂 Data Synthesis